 Clearly, there’s an opportunity in the marketplace for both kiosks and mobile apps, and there are a few simple reasons why mobile apps won’t replace kiosks.

-In light of those statistics and concerns, it only makes sense to offer customers a kiosk as an additional self-service channel.
+In light of these statistics and concerns, it only makes sense to offer customers a kiosk as an additional self-service channel.

 Some parting thoughts